Process for Application for International Students

 These scanned copies are acceptable but the original documents must be brought to the intake appointment.

 3. Once the application has been accepted, an invoice for the tuition and application fees will be issued.
 Failure to provide payment will result in the student acceptance being withdrawn.
-The administration fees and tuition fees must be received prior to the letter of acceptance (LOA) being issued by the School Board.
-Payment may be submitted by certified cheque, wire transfer or money order.
+The administration fees, tuition fees and insurance fees must be received prior to the letter of acceptance (LOA) being issued by the School Board.
+Please see Fees and Payment

 4. Upon acceptance, the Letter of Acceptance will be issued; the letter will need to be taken to the Immigration Office in the home country to obtain a Study Permit.
 If the medical is submitted with the Letter of Acceptance to the Immigration Office, it will help to speed up the process of obtaining the Study Permit.
 Students will receive their study permit once they have been processed through Canada Border Services Agency (CBSA) at the point of entry.